wanghaisheng/responsive-landing-page-starter/content/blog/en/how-make-receive-phone-calls-with-nuxt-js-dr.md

 ---
 I've explored the Nuxt.js framework in [a previous blog post](https://www.nexmo.com/blog/2020/02/19/how-send-receive-sms-messages-with-nuxt-js-dr), and I liked it so much that I was looking for reasons to use it more.
 So I thought it would be good to take what I learned in there and apply it to a more complex API.
 I wrote the Middleware methods using Node.js requests, so this blog post expands on them, using them not only for plain text but for JSON requests as well.

-An API that uses JSON as a building block is the Nexmo [Voice API](https://developer.nexmo.com/voice/voice-api/overview).
-It allows you to make and receive phone calls programmatically, and control the flow of inbound and outbound calls in JSON with Nexmo Call Control Objects.
+An API that uses JSON as a building block is the Vonage [Voice API](https://developer.nexmo.com/voice/voice-api/overview).
+It allows you to make and receive phone calls programmatically, and control the flow of inbound and outbound calls in JSON with Call Control Objects.
 We're going to use it, alongside [Node.js HTTP requests](https://nodejs.org/api/http.html) (yes, without [Express](https://expressjs.com/)), [Nuxt.js](nuxtjs.org/) server middleware, a [Vue.js](vuejs.org/) Terminal UI and [WebSockets](https://developer.mozilla.org/en-US/docs/Glossary/WebSockets) to make and receive phone calls.

 Here's a look at what we're building: